Persian expedition of 1796

 In that month the Empress of Russia died.
-Her successor, the Emperor Paul, who detested the Zubovs and had other plans for the army, ordered the troops to retreat back to Russia.
+Her successor, the Emperor Paul, who detested the Zubovs and had other plans for the army, ordered the withdrawal of all Russian troops from the region.
 This reversal aroused the frustration and enmity of the powerful Zubovs and other officers who took part in the campaign: many of them would join the conspiracy which arranged Paul's assassination five years later.